secundant/neodx/apps/docs/svg/writing-icon-component.md

       aria-hidden
       {...props}
     >
       {/* For example, "/sprites/common.svg#favourite".
-Change base path if you don't store sprites under the "/sprites". */}
+Change a base path if you don't store sprites under the "/sprites". */}
       <use href={`/sprites/${filePath}#${iconName}`} />
     </svg>
   );